latest nhpb_banner 1__compressed2

 Free pet food is available from pantries, food banks and other charity locations at the same time a bag of groceries is given out.
 Kibble or wet/canned cat or dog food is often given to senior citizens, the disabled, homeless and poor.
 The supplies will based on donation levels, and find a free pet food bank.

-Free or discounted food box services
+Free or discounted grocery box services

-Home Delivered Meals: Seniors, disabled, the homebound, or elderly with no money can contact the Meals on Wheels program for free or low cost home delivered meals, groceries or boxes of food.
-It will usually be provided in the form of a noontime lunch.
+Home Delivered frozen grocery meals are for seniors, disabled, the homebound, or elderly with no money.
+The Meals on Wheels program will bring them free or low cost home delivered meals or groceries, such as frozen vegetables, meat, low-salt food and more.
 Charity organizations, agency on aging offices and senior centers across the country offer the program in most towns and cities.
+Seniors and others who can’t make it out of their home, and who need some form of food delivered to them, should contact a non-profit in their area.
+Read more on Meals on Wheels.

 Discounted groceries are offered too.
 There are non-profit as well as charity organization that offers nutritional and food assistance programs in all 50 states.
 While they do not provide free food, what they do is offer all people, no matter their income or financial situation, low cost groceries.
 The services they offer provide food at about 50% off the retail price, and it is available in unlimited quantities.
 Learn more on low cost grocery boxes.

-Free groceries from pantries
+Free grocery programs from pantries

 Almost every town, city, and county has free emergency food banks, pantries, and grocery programs for low-income families.
 Many of the locations are volunteer run and depend on the generosity of donations from the community.
 There will be a wide variety of free groceries provides, perishable items, nutritional workshops and many more benefits.
 While some pantries provide groceries daily, many others have limited hours.
 Select your state below to find low cost or free groceries near you.